Increasing housing affordability

 Affordable Housing Community Improvement Plan

 The Affordable Housing Community Improvement Plan provides grants for those looking to add a new affordable unit to their property, turn vacant units into affordable housing or build new affordable housing units.
-The incentives are one of the actions included in our Housing Affordability Strategy, which are funded by the federal government’s Housing Accelerator Fund, aiming to boost local housing supply.
+The incentives are funded by the federal government’s Housing Accelerator Fund, aiming to boost local housing supply.

 Affordable Housing Seed Funding program

-Coming spring 2025!
-The City of Guelph is providing seed funding to registered non-profits interested in building affordable housing.
-Learn more about the seed funding.
+We’re providing seed funding to registered non-profits interested in building affordable housing.
+Learn more and apply for seed funding.